maxsitt/insect-detect-docs/docs/software/pisetup.md

         ssh pi@raspberrypi
         ```

         When you are asked if you are sure you want to continue connecting,
         type in `yes` and hit ++enter++.

-    - To paste commands to the Terminal after connecting to the RPi, don't use
+    - To paste commands to the Terminal after connecting to the RPi, use
-      ++ctrl+v++, but right-click on your mouse.
+      right-click on your mouse.
     - You can check if X11 forwarding works correctly by running:

         ``` bash